 After 16 years as a touring group, The Band decided to retire from touring and live performance.
 The Band—bass player/singer Rick Danko, drummer/singer Levon Helm, keyboardist/saxophone player Garth Hudson, pianist/singer Richard Manuel, and guitarist Robbie Robertson—elected to play a final farewell concert on Thanksgiving night, November 25, 1976, at the Winterland Ballroom in San Francisco.
 This idea then grew to be a bigger show in which The Band would invite as their Special Guests other performers whom they regarded as influences, had worked with in the past, or just held in high esteem.
-They assembled one hell of an All-Star Cast to appear onstage: Ronnie Hawkins, Dr. John, Muddy Waters, Eric Clapton, Joni Mitchell, Neil Young, Van Morrison, Bob Dylan, Neil Diamond—yup, Neil Diamond—and others, each of whom performed songs of their own with The Band accompanying them.
+They assembled one hell of an All-Star Cast to appear onstage: Ronnie Hawkins, Dr. John, Muddy Waters, Eric Clapton, Joni Mitchell, Neil Young, Van Morrison, Bob Dylan (of course), Neil Diamond—yup, Neil Diamond—and others, each of whom performed songs of their own with The Band accompanying them.

 The idea then further grew into capturing the show into a concert film to be directed by none other than Robertson's friend Martin Scorsese, then one of the hottest young directors in Hollywood.
 While most concert films prior to 1976 had been no-frills filmed performances on 16mm, Scorsese elected to stage the film as a full-on Hollywood production, shooting in 35mm with seven cameras, with specially designed lighting for specific songs, storyboarding, and set design.
 Scorsese also had The Band perform two songs on a film soundstage: their Signature Song "The Weight" (along with The Staple Singers), and new song "Evangeline" (with Emmylou Harris).
 He also included in the movie interview segments in which he talked about the members of The Band about their history and the decision to quit touring.